infinitymusic/infinitymusic/README.md

 ⌇ popee the performer + chinchikurin, marvel

-⌇ epic the musical, hamilton, heathers, milgram
+⌇ epic the musical, hamilton the musical, heathers the musical, milgram

 ⌇ lifesteal, qsmp, hermitcraft, unstable universe